peterjliu/rest/Readme.md

-Simple library for making http REST requests slightly easier.
+Simple Golang library for making http REST requests slightly easier.
 In particular, it supports parsing JSON responses into Go structs.

 To install: